gesistsa/oolong/cran-comments.md

+## Resubmission (16-Mar-2020) - version 0.3.3

+    Regarding \dontrun in summarize_oolong.Rd:
+    \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
+Does not seem necessary.
+Please unwrap the examples if they are executable in < 5 sec, or replace \dontrun{} with \donttest{}.
+	Please fix and resubmit.

+The chief reason for wrapping the example is that it can't proceed correctly without doing the human-in-the-loop validation test `oolong_test1$do_word_intrusion_test()`.
+Of course, users can do that test themselves so I can see your point.
+I have replaced `\dontrun{}\` with `\donttest{}`, let's see if it fits.
+Thank you very much!

 ## Resubmission (7-Mar-2020) - version 0.3.2

      If there are references describing (the theoretical backgrounds of) the methods in your package, please add these in the description field of your DESCRIPTION file in the form